 Practice indicates that missing this one-month deadline critically diminishes the chances of successfully dismissing the claims.
 In the absence of written objections, the head of the inspectorate will review the audit materials solely through the lens of the inspecting officers' arguments, which in 99% of cases leads to maximum additional assessments.

-Drafting written objections is the stage where the taxpayer formulates the primary line of defense.
+Drafting objections to the audit report is the stage where the taxpayer formulates the primary line of defence.
 Objections are filed with the same inspectorate that conducted the audit.
 It is possible to challenge the act in its entirety or its individual episodes, such as transactions with specific counterparties.

 A critical juncture: whether to attach primary documents and counter-calculations immediately.
 According to Paragraph 29 of the Resolution of the Plenum of the Supreme Arbitrazh Court of the Russian Federation No. 57 dated July 30, 2013, submitting evidence at the objection stage is a right, not an obligation.
 However, arbitrazh court practice in 2024–2026 leans toward procedural estoppel: courts refuse to admit new evidence if the taxpayer intentionally withheld it from the inspectorate during the pre-trial stage.